 All told, the process of appealing your SSDI denial can take nearly three years if you must take your case all the way to federal court.
 To make sure your SSDI appeal is handled correctly every step of the way, you need to hire an attorney from The Law Offices of Dr. Bill LaTour.

 When you work with Dr. Bill LaTour or any of our other attorneys, you’ll know that your SSDI appeal is being handled by a knowledgeable, compassionate professional.
-Tell us about your appeal today and find out how we can work for you.
+We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.